Unipotent Representations and Quantum Induction: Unitary Dual, Automorphic Dual and Ramanujan Dual

-The classification of the admissible dual $\Pi(G)$ is due to Langlands.
-Langlands proved that every $\pi \in \Pi(G)$ occurs as the unique quotient of certain induced representation from a tempered representation.
-The quotients are often known as Langlands quotients.
-The classification of $\Pi_{temp}$ is due to Knapp-Zuckerman.
-The classification of the Hermitian dual is also known.
-See for example Theorem 16.6 and its remark \!~\cite{knapp}.\\ \\ With these classifications in hand, classification of unitary dual can be translated as the determination of unitarity of the Langlands quotients.
-But this approach is of great mathematical complexity.
-It often involves the positivity of certain analytically defined intertwining operator.
-In \!~\cite{vogan86} and \!~\cite{vogan86book}, Vogan envisioned a more geometric approach based on Kirillov-Kostant's orbit philosophy.
-We believe that quantum induction should be sufficient to supplement the existing techniques to produce a classification of the unitary dual for classical groups of type I. \begin{pro} Arrange a process to construct irreducible unitary representations of a classical group $G$ using unitary parabolic induction, cohomological induction (\!~\cite{k-v}) and complementary series construction, combined with quantum induction.
-Can this process be arranged to produce all irreducible unitary representations? \end{pro} Recently, Salamanca-Riba and Vogan conjectured that all irreducible unitary representation can be constructed by cohomological method from an irreducible unitary representation of a smaller group except unitarily small representations \!~\cite{sv}.
-Notice that all the representations in $\mc N(\mc O)$ are unitarily small and quantum inductions seem to keep the infinitesimal characters small.
-So investigations on Problem 3 may give some hope to a classification of the unitary dual of classical groups of type I, modulo the conjecture of Salamanca-Riba and Vogan.
-For coverings of classical groups, the situation is a little more delicate.
-But the same idea should apply.\\ \\ Alternatively, one can follows the route of Problem 1 and construct the unitary dual by applying different induction functors based on the wave front sets.\\ \\ Theta correspondences as formulated by Howe (\!~\cite{howe79}) originated from the theory of theta series (\!~\cite{weilsiegel}, \!~\cite{si}).
+One will need to apply the cohomological induction to obtain a representation associated with $\mc O_{\mathbf D}$.
+Parabolic induction can also be used in this context.
+However, the wave front set of the resulting representations will have several components and will contain $\mc O_{\mathbf D}$ as one irreducible component. \\ \\ Many questions remain, for example, whether cohomological induction is exhaustive.
+For the group $U(p,q)$, Vogan conjectured that unitary cohomological induction is sufficient to produce all unitary representations with integral infinitesimal characters.
+In light of this conjecture, we believe that quantum induction should be sufficient to supplement the existing techniques to produce a classification of the unitary dual for type I classical groups. \\ \\ Theta correspondences as formulated by Howe (\!~\cite{howe79}) originated from the theory of theta series (\!~\cite{weilsiegel}, \!~\cite{si}).
 The history of theta series went back to the theta functions defined by Jacobi.
 Special cases of theta series were studied by many people in number theory.
 The upshot is that theta correspondences should produce automorphic representations of a bigger group from automorphic representations of a smaller group.
 This line of ideas was further explored by Rallis, Li in some quite general settings (\!~\cite{ra87}, \!~\cite{li94}) and by many other people in special cases.
 We are tempted to make the following conjecture. \begin{conj} All representations in $\mc N(\mc O)$ are automorphic. \end{conj} In fact, we can even say more about $\mc N(\mc O)$ and quantum induction.
 Recall that